kocica/DatasetGenerator/README.md

 <object_class> <x> <y> <width> <height>
 ```

+Both oordinates and size are relative - values in the interval [0,1] - to the full image size.

 ## Usage

- - Place images of the backgrounds (where objects should be placed - in case of traffic signs images should originate from the city-env) to the `data/backgrounds` folder
+ - Place images of the backgrounds (where objects should be placed - in case of traffic signs, images should originate fro the city environment, but cannot contain any generated objects - they would miss the annotation and so negativelly bias the training process) to the `data/backgrounds` folder
- - In case of using transparent objects, place them to `data/transparent` folder, otherwise to the `data/cropped`.
+ - In case of using transparent objects, place them to `data/transparent` folder, otherwise to the `data/cropped` folder.
 Place files of each class to separate folder and save unique class name to the imgClass file in same folder
  - In the Makefile, select (comment/uncomment) effects you want to be applied
  - Type `make` in the root folder
  - In case of using transparent objects, type `make runt`, otherwise `make runc`